 My research has been presented in more than 20 conferences, workshops or seminars and published in several edited books, such as Deterritorialisations...
 Revisioning Landscapes and Politics (Black Dog, 2003), Architecture and field/work (Routledge, 2011), Terrain Vague: Interstices at the Edge of the Pale (Routledge, 2013) as well as scholarly journals such as the Journal of Landscape Architecture, Architectural Research Quarterly, The Journal of Architecture and Municipal Engineer.
 My article on "Vague Parks" (2006) has been reprinted and distributed as part of the exhibition ABC : MTL (13 November 2012 - 31 March 2013) by the Canadian Centre for Architecture.

 I was co-organiser of a major international conference on Emerging Landscapes, a collaborative project between Architecture and Media, Arts and Design, held at the University of Westminster in June 2010.
 I contributed as a co-editor to the follow-up publications: Critical Perspectives on Landscape, a special issue of the Journal of Architecture published in February 2012, and the edited book Emerging Landscapes: Between Production and Representation (Ashgate 2014).
 Click here for more information on Emerging Landscapes.

 In 2015, I co-organised a conference on Re-Imagining Rurality (Feb 2015).
-I have contributed as a lead editor to a special issue of Landscape Research.
+I have contributed as a lead editor to a special issue of Landscape Research on The Politics of Rurality (Vol 44, Issue 7, Oct 2019).

 Interim spaces and creative use: Leverhulme project summary (RF-2012-518)